8bitbuddhist/PixelMaestro/docs/point.md

 ## Coordinates Versus Dimensions
 Points have two main purposes:
-1. Identify a location on a grid (e.g. a Pixel in a Section)
+1. Identify a coordinate on a grid (e.g. a Pixel in a Section)
-2. Determine the size of a grid (e.g. the total number of values on the x and y axes).
+2. Determine the size of a grid (e.g. the width and height of a Pixel grid).

-When used as a location identifer, a Point is simply a point: a single x-y coordinate on a grid. {2, 4} refers to a location 2 steps along the x-axis and 4 steps along the y-axis.
-When used as a size identifier, a Point dictates how big the x and y axes are. {2, 4} then refers to a grid that _has_ 2 steps along the x-axis and 4 steps along the y-axis.
-You might see the first use referred to as a _coordinate_, and the second use referred to as a _dimension_ (or _layout_).
+When used as a coordinate, a Point is simply a point: a single x-y coordinate. {2, 4} refers to a location 2 steps along the x-axis and 4 steps along the y-axis.
+When used as a dimension, a Point dictates how big the x and y axes are. {2, 4} in this case refers to a grid that has 2 points along the x-axis and 4 points along the y-axis.

 ## Creating a Point
 Create a new Point by defining its x and y values: